 The California Department of Water Resources (CDWR) recognized this shift in testing procedures and initiated a program to design an integrated system that continuously monitors, tests, and validates many of the critical protection components identified in the PRC-005-1 reliability standard.
 An equal motivator was the desire to incorporate a system that could significantly enhance the awareness of the CDWR generation protection system and the many valuable assets CDWR protects via remote communications from their offices in Sacramento, California.
-This was critical to the small staff of protection spread across numerous plants over a large geographic area.
+This was critical to the small staff of protection engineers responsible for both generation and pumping stations distributed over a large geographic area.

-This paper focuses on the CDWR design process and the development of a protection system monitoring (PSM) application using protective relays, a real-time automation controller, and reporting software to monitor, test, validate, and report many of the PRC-005-1-defined critical protection system components.
+This paper focuses on the CDWR design process and the development of a protection system monitoring (PSM) application using protective relays, a real-time automation controller, and reporting software.
+This system monitors, tests, validates, and reports many of the PRC-005-1-defined critical protection system components for both BES generation facilities and critical internal assets, such as pumping plants.